danielbodnar/awesome-stars/README.md

 ## computer-vision

-- [katanaml/sparrow](https://github.com/katanaml/sparrow) - Data extraction from documents with ML
+- [katanaml/sparrow](https://github.com/katanaml/sparrow) - Data extraction with ML and LLM
 - [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
 - [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.